Home > Give to SXU > Corporate, Government and Foundation Relations > Get to Know our Students and Programs

 - Saint Xavier is ranked among the top third of comprehensive universities in the Midwest (U.S. News & World Report 2016 Rankings for Best Colleges in the Midwest).

-- SXU offers 43 undergraduate degree programs and 25 graduate degree programs in the College of Arts and Sciences and the Schools of Education, Nursing, Management, and Continuing and Professional Studies.
+- SXU offers 43 undergraduate degree programs and 25 graduate degree programs in the College of Arts and Sciences and the Schools of Education, Nursing, Management, and Continuing and Adult Education.

 - In May 2014, the Graham School of Management earned accreditation from the Association to Advance Collegiate Schools of Business (AACSB), which is the highest achievement an educational institution that awards business degrees can achieve, and it has been earned by less than 5% of business programs in the world.